kylos1/CrossCompileQtForRpi/README.md

 # Prepare RPI
 Install the lastest 64bit Raspberry Pi OS with desktop and update the system.

-Before making an upgrade we will put on hold the installation of libqt6* libraries, these libraries can conflict with our qt creator installation that will be done later.
+Before making an upgrade we will put on hold the installation of libqt6* libraries.
+Tests have shown that these libraries conflict with the Qt Creator installation planned for later.

 Note : (During the upgrade you will be asked (Y/N) whether new packages will be installed.
 If a new package Qt6 is proposed, abort the installation and add it to the sudo apt-mark hold as listed below)
 ```